Adam27X/hybrid_BC/README.md

 Hybrid methods for Parallel Betweenness Centrality on the GPU

 The only dependency of this code (other than CUDA itself, of course) is Boost.
 A few small input examples can be found in the graphs directory.
-Graphs should be represented as edgelists with one edge per line.
+Both DIMACS and SNAP graph formats are accepted (assuming unweighted graphs).
+Some small examples are in the graphs directory.

 Example command line to run and time the algorithm:
 $ ./bc -i ./graphs/breast_coexpress.txt